thevickypedia/NetFuse/README.md

 ### Note

 > This is a hacky solution for a real problem.
-The best approach would be [run your own DNS server][howto]
+The best approach would be to [run your own DNS server][howto]

 [howto]: https://www.howtogeek.com/devops/how-to-run-your-own-dns-server-on-your-local-network/